 The Setam Lodge is set above river valley, in a heavily forested area just inside the boundaries of the Ranomafana National Park.
 Each of the 10 bungalows provides scenic views from there perched hilltop location of the dense rainforest and river below.
 Each of the 20 chalet rooms is located within the 10 bungalows.

-Today you will visit the Ranomafana forest, which is known for its 4 species of bamboo lemur.
+Today you will visit the Ranomafana forest; this forest is known for species of bamboo lemurs found in Madagascar.
 The most common is the lesser bamboo lemur which can also be seen in Andasibe.
-The greater bamboo lemur is very rare and only known for 2 locations, you may find them by hearing the crack of big bamboo stems as they feed.
+The greater bamboo lemur is very rare and only known to be found in two locations.
+You may find them by hearing the crack of big bamboo stems as they feed.
 The star of Ranomafana is the golden bamboo lemur "Hapalemuraureus" which was only discovered in 1986 whilst researchers were trying to find the greater bamboo lemur.
-The Park was created soon after this discovery.
+The park was created soon after this discovery.
 The largest lemur in the park is the elusive Milne-Edwards sifaka, often spotted high up in the forest canopy.
-You should also look out for red bellied lemur, who live in couples with their offspring, and red fronted brown lemurs which live in large groups.
-Ranomafana is a birding hotspot but finding birds in the dense forest can be very tricky - an early morning start is essential.
+You should also look out for red bellied lemurs which live in couples with their offspring and red fronted brown lemurs which live in large groups.
+Ranomafana is also a birding hotspot but finding birds in the dense forest can be very tricky.

 In real life, the island of Madagascar has no lions, giraffes, zebras, or hippos, unlike the animated movie!
 The fossil record shows that hippos once lived on the island, but scientists think they went extinct about 1,000 years ago.
 These hippos, known as pygmy hippos, were much smaller than their African relatives.
 The largest mammal-carnivore on the island of Madagascar is the Fossa, a close relative of the mongoose.
 Often compared in size to a small cougar, the Fossa feature semi-retractable claws and flexible ankles allowing it to climb and descend trees head-first.